pedroquintanilha/Client-Order/README.md

 # Client-Order
 The total order value is calculated.
+This program was created to train Composition in java.